 “You see, you closed your eyes.
 That was the difference.
 Sometimes you cannot believe what you see, you have to believe what you feel.
 And if you are ever going to have other people trust you, you must feel that you can trust them, too–even when you’re in the dark.
 Even when you’re falling.”

-Also, trust is important for our complacency, the comfort of having someone in our life we can completely trust, expect to be there for us when in need, help and protect us when we are going through the ups and downs.
-But the problem arises when trust is swapped with the “need of having someone” by our side.
+Also, it is important for our complacency, the comfort of having someone in our life we can completely trust, expect to be there for us when in need, help and protect us when we are going through the ups and downs.
+But the problem arises when it is swapped with the “need of having someone” by our side.
 It’s the honesty, benevolence and kindness of the other person we need, that we often confuse “trust” with “companionship”.
 For me, trust is having faith in someone.
 The ability, integrity, respect and benevolence of the relationship I share with the person determines the level of trust.